productml/blurr/docs/DTC Snippets.md

 # Per event validation

-Some ways to validate_schema_spec individual events for things like missing field values, reuse fields etc are:
+Some ways to validate individual events for things like missing field values, reuse fields etc are:

 - Create a variable (`VariableAggregate`) with the required clean up on the event field
 - Use `When` in `Field` for validation conditions